Skip to Main Content

 Contact onbill@energytrust.org to learn more and find out more about our plans to make On-Bill Loan Repayment more broadly available in the future.

-I primarily heat my home with natural gas provided by Cascade Natural Gas.
+I primarily heat my home with fuel provided by Portland General Electric, Pacific Power, NW Natural or Cascade Natural Gas.
 Why can’t I participate in On-Bill Loan Repayment?

-At this time, Cascade Natural Gas is not offering On-Bill Loan Repayment.
+At this time Portland General Electric, Pacific Power, NW Natural and Cascade Natural Gas are not offering On-Bill Loan Repayment.
 Visit our financing webpage to find additional financing options.
 You can also talk with your bank or credit union to see if they offer loans for energy improvement projects.

 What is the NMLS ID number?